jeremyrempel/gitnotes/README.md

 **Take Back Your Notes!**

 A mobile competitor to proprietary cloud based note solutions such as Evernote and One Note utilizing git and Markdown formats.
-All advantages of such as atomic history, brancing, merging and synchronization along the advantages of utilizing a common formatting language and cloud sync.
+All advantages of *git* such as atomic history, branching, merging and synchronization along the advantages of utilizing a common formatting language and cloud sync.
+Edit and view notes across various computers and mobile devices.

 The system is broken down into 3 modules: